SimVascular/svFSIplus/README.md

 <h1 id="introduction"> Introduction </h1>

 svFSIplus is a C++ implementation of the Fortran [svFSI](https://github.com/SimVascular/svFSI) multi-physics finite element solver designed for computational modeling of the cardiovascular system.
-It represents the <i>First Stage</i> in the development of a C++ multi-physics finite element solver and is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
-This was done to maintain a simple mapping between the code of the two versions and to faciliate debugging by comparing intermediate data (i.e. element stiffness matrices) and simulation results.
+It represents the <i>First Stage</i> in the development of a C++ multi-physics finite element solver and is essentially a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
+This was done to maintain a simple mapping between the code of the two versions and to facilitate debugging by comparing intermediate data (i.e. element stiffness matrices) and simulation results.

-The *Second Stage* of the solver development will be an entirely new implementation encapsilating portions of the *First Stage* code into C++ classes forming a clean and simple abstaction that can be enhanced by any developer.
+The *Second Stage* of the solver development will be an entirely new implementation encapsulating portions of the *First Stage* code into C++ classes forming a clean and simple abstraction that can be enhanced by any developer.

 The following sections describe how to build and use svFSIplus.
-Implementaton details can be found [here](https://github.com/ktbolt/svFSIplus/blob/update-README/Code/Source/README.md).
+Implementation details can be found [here](https://github.com/ktbolt/svFSIplus/blob/update-README/Code/Source/README.md).

 <!--- ====================================================================================================================== --->